CLI Options

 --dynamic_dispatch

-Importantly, this option is only applicable to cases where the Prover can prove that the callee is a created contract.
-For example, in the below example, the bar function will be unresolved:
+• This option only applies when the Prover can prove that the callee is a created contract.

 MyFoo f;